alex-las/SysJaky_N/Docs/pohoda-xml-configuration.md

 - `Username` and `Password` – Credentials for the Pohoda XML API.
 - `Application` – Identifier of the calling application used in the XML data pack header.
 - `Instance` – Optional instance name; leave empty if not required by the server.
+- `Company` – Optional company identifier forwarded to Pohoda in the HTTP headers.
 - `CheckDuplicity` – Whether the server should prevent duplicate imports (`true`/`false`).
+- `EncodingName` – Text encoding used for requests (default `windows-1250`).
+- `TimeoutSeconds` – HTTP timeout configured for the Pohoda XML client.
+- `RetryCount` – Number of times the HTTP call is retried by the client factory.

 In addition to the connection settings, the section also controls the behaviour of the background export worker: